oh2mp/the_lux/Portal.md

 ![ui/20210327_170114.jpg](ui/20210327_170114.jpg)

 Morse mode.
 You can set the message, speed and color mode.
 Also here the constant color is taken from its own setting.
-That page calculates an estimate how long the message is in seconds.
+There you can also see an estimate how long the message is in seconds.

 ![ui/20210327_170125.jpg](ui/20210327_170125.jpg)